Dynatrace/ace-box/user-skel/repos/hot-im/exercises/01-lab/README.md

 </details>

+> TO DO: Nacho to update the host group and add missing tags e.g. `Owner`

 #### 1.1.1 Entities in the Smartscape topology

 The **Smartscape topology** will capture and visualize the entities in your IT environment in real-time: